xjqicuhk/SIMS/README.md

 Tested in Ubuntu + Intel i7 CPU + Nvidia Titan X (Pascal) with Cuda (>=8.0) and CuDNN (>=5.0).
 CPU mode should also work with minor changes.

-### Quick Start (Setup)
+### Quick Start (setup)
 1. Clone this repository.
 2. Enter the cloned folder.
-3. Download the pretrained models from "https://trainedmodels".
+3. Download the pretrained models from "https://drive.google.com/open?id=1MgEHYbMM7DAwoFpaH0Z5IRglFzTT6Fd5".
 It takes several minutes to download all the models.
-4. Download the test data from "https://testdata".
-It requires approximate 11G memory.
+4. Download the test data from "https://drive.google.com/open?id=1w7Nk3U8lKGlCDch_tn_hu9bpWZYLdhbN".
+It is approximately 11Gb in size.
-5. Download the training data from "https://traindata".
-It requires approximate 60G memory
+5. Download the training data from "https://drive.google.com/open?id=1UoZ2_TnA-IrRLtgvvznUO3VZbOwXwZI-".
+It is approximately 60Gb in size

-### Testing pipelines
+### Inference
 Use resolution "512 x 1024" as a running example.
 1. Data preparation
  (1) cd "matlab_code";